UNIVERSITY OF PITTSBURGH - DEPARTMENT OF MATHEMATICS – APRIL 14, 2020

 3. I am a math major.
 What should I do about scheduling my courses for the fall term?

-Online enrollment for the fall term will proceed as scheduled beginning for most students on Monday, March 23rdand will continue on a rolling basis.
-Please check your student service center for your enrollment date/time and proceed accordingly.
+ANSWER: Online enrollment for the fall term is proceeding as scheduled.
 For more information on the advising and enrollment process, see the departmental webpage:

-ANSWER: The MAC will reopen as soon as possible as an online resource, using Microsoft Teams, for students in courses ranging from Math 0031-Math 0413.
+ANSWER: The MAC is open as an online resource, using Microsoft Teams, for students in courses ranging from Math 0031-Math 0413.
 UTAs will be able to hold virtual help sessions with students.
-Detailed information will be available starting Monday, March 23rd, at:
+Detailed information is available at:

 5. How will the graduation ceremonies be affected?

 ANSWER: Sadly, both the university ceremony and the Department of Mathematics Graduation Breakfast have been cancelled.
-The university is working on plans for some future alternatives, so stay tuned for updates as they become available, but we have no additional information at this time.
+The university is working on plans for some alternatives, so stay tuned for updates as they become available.
+We are also working on a departmental tribute to graduates.

 1. What should I do about my TA duties for the remainder of the semester?

-ANSWER: We are exploring options for TAs to hold office hours remotely and to provide notes and other assistance to students in their recitation sections.
-Please connect with the instructor you assist and stay tuned for further instruction.
+ANSWER: You should be holding office hours remotely and providing assistance to students in your recitation sections.
+Please stay connected with the instructor you assist and stay tuned for further instruction.

 2. How does this affect my thesis defense?